SimonScholz/simonscholz.github.io/content/tutorials/gradle-plugins-from-maven-local/index.md

 ```

 With this you can start developing your Gradle plugin.
-Feel to choose Java as language or other options if you prefer.
+Feel free to choose Java as language or other options if you prefer.

 For this tutorial we will use the following code: